RandomStudio/tether/README.md

 # Tether

-Tether is a standardised way of using [MQTT](https://mqtt.org/) (for message publishing and subscribing) and [MessagePack](https://msgpack.org/index.html) (for serialised data in message payloads).
+Instead of trying to find (or build) the One True Best Creative Coding Tool, we decided to find a way to make the tools we were already using (and the ones we didn't even know about yet) work together.

-By using Tether, we can approach digital art/media installations as **distributed systems**, and apply a **Publish Subscribe pattern** and **event-based programming** to coordinate the independent pieces of software and hardware that commonly comprise these systems.
+By using Tether, we can approach digital art/media installations as **distributed systems**, applying a **publish / subscribe pattern** and **event-based programming** to coordinate the independent pieces of software and hardware that commonly comprise these systems.

-The Tether approach is about abstracting the underlying hardware and software so that everything from the point of view of the "system" is an **Agent** that can communicate using standardised **Messages**.
+Specifically, Tether is a standardised way of using existing, well established technologies such as [MQTT](https://mqtt.org/) (for messaging) and [MessagePack](https://msgpack.org/index.html) (for serialised data).

 - [Quick start](#quick-start)
   - [GUI](#gui)